 - Keep existing customers happy to improve retention (and get referrals)

 - Make announcements about changes to your business

 - Showcase your products and get more sales

 - Promote events and other activities

-Can you see how you might want to send different types of newsletters for each of those goals?
+Can you see how you might want to send different types of newsletters (and track different metrics) for each of those goals?

 Ecommerce companies are often announcing sales or new products in their newsletters.

 Tech companies announce new features, or try to retain their customers better.